LuriiWang/Discord_Communication/README.md

    - Get the response time of dialogs in Dataset I:
   Run script: *./Code/QuantitativeAnalysis/RQ1/Get_Speed.py*
+  Output: the results are stored in *./Data/DataRQ/RQ1/Speed/*

+   - Get the entangle situation of dialogs in Dataset I:
+  Run script: *./Code/QuantitativeAnalysis/RQ1/Get_Entangle.py*
+  Output: the results are stored in *./Data/DataRQ/RQ1/Entangle/ALL.csv*

 ### RQ3
 - Get the similarity between questions：